TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/the-things-stack.md

 - `events.redis.readonly.password` {{< distributions "Cloud" "Enterprise" >}}: Password of the Redis server
 - `events.redis.readonly.database` {{< distributions "Cloud" "Enterprise" >}}: Redis database to use
 - `events.redis.readonly.pool-size` {{< distributions "Cloud" "Enterprise" >}}: The maximum size of the connection pool

+Redis events backend also provides event storage where retention can be configured.

+- `events.redis.store.enable`: Enable events store
+- `events.redis.store.correlation-id-count`: Defines how many events are indexed for a correlation ID
+- `events.redis.store.entity-count`: Defines how many events are indexed for an entity ID
+- `events.redis.store.entity-ttl`: Defines how long events are indexed for an entity ID
+- `events.redis.store.ttl`: Defines how long event payloads are retained

 If your Redis server uses TLS, use the following options: